 The system isn’t perfect, and it comes with some risks for owners.
 Chen said that one out-of-state group got two flat tires near Cantwell, and she had to buy a new tire set.

-If you’re looking to save money on car insurance, Jerry can help.
+can help.
 The free app compares rates from name-brand companies to get you the best price without phone calls or long forms.
 If you’re confused about your coverage options, Jerry’s friendly agents can help answer your questions.